PSthelyBlog/ucvm-constraint-driven-cdm/README.md

 3. Load the ucvm-cdm-spec.md document in the context
 5. Write the initial prompt "start ucvm"
 6. Send to Claude
+7. Load the toolbridge.kmod module
-7. Load the programs if needed (after initialization)
+8. Load the programs if needed (after initialization)

 Check the date and time of the system and use the timesync program if needed.
 The rpg program is worth trying (simulated multiplayer available)